 "I know, weren't there parts of Europe hit too?"
 I asked.

 "Why were you wet when clothed?"
 Mac asked at the same time Tobi growled like the little bear he is.
-I found it kinda cute.
+I found it somewhat cute.

 "Kitt and his goons decided to give me a bath to wake me up," I told Mac, then turned to Tobi, "I haven't seen Matty this morning,"